Mo Salhab MD, MRCS, MS, PG Dip, FRCS

 Current evidence suggests that one out of every eight women born today will be diagnosed with breast cancer at some time during her life.
 This means that women with no known family history or faulty genes will have approximately 12-13% risk for developing breast cancer.

-Mr Salhab will assess your individual risk according to your family history and other factors.
-After assessment, he will advise you about your risk compared to the average woman. if you were found to be at higher risk of developing breast cancer, risk reducing options will be discussed in details such as more frequent screening using mammograms and or MRI scans, chemoprevention using Tamoxifen, risk reducing surgery and your suitability for gene testing.
+Mr. Salhab will assess your individual risk according to your family history and other factors.
+After the assessment, he will advise you about your risk compared to the average woman. if you were found to be at higher risk of developing breast cancer, risk-reducing options will be discussed in detail such as more frequent screening using mammograms and or MRI scans, chemoprevention using Tamoxifen, risk-reducing surgery and your suitability for gene testing.

-Breast screening by mammography can be arranged privately at the Yorkshire clinic, Contact Bev (Mr Salhab Sec on 01274550842 or Clinic Bookings on 01274550620) This service cost £178 and includes detailed assessment and examination by Mr Salhab followed by a mammogram with immediate reporting.
+Breast screening by mammography can be arranged privately at the Yorkshire Clinic, Contact Bev (Mr. Salhab Sec on 01274550842 or Clinic Bookings on 01274550620) This service costs £250 and includes detailed assessment and examination by Mr. Salhab followed by a mammogram with immediate reporting.

 Factors that increase a woman’s risk of breast cancer

 The genetic basis of Hereditary Breast and Ovarian Cancer syndrome (HBOC) is an inherited mutation in either the BRCA1 or BRCA2 genes.
 Normally, the proteins produced by the BRCA1 and BRCA2 genes prevent cells from becoming malignant by aiding in the repair of mutations in other genes Therefore, an inherited mutation in either of these genes greatly increases the probability of a cell becoming cancerous.